WallarooLabs/wally/README.md

 Along with Go, Python 2.7 is our primary focus.
 As we add features to the Wallaroo, we will be adding corresponding Python APIs and documentation.

+- Python 3

+While this is not supported yet, we plan to add support for Python 3.
+If Python 3 support is holding you back from using Wallaroo.
+Please [contact us][contact us email] and let us know.

 - C++

 C++ is currently unsupported and apps created with the C++ API will not build unless you checkout the [last-working-C++-commit](https://github.com/WallarooLabs/wallaroo/tree/last-working-C%2B%2B-commit) tag.
 If you are interested in using Wallaroo with C++, you should [contact us][contact us email].
 We're happy to work with you.